If you’ve done any research into building a business at all, you’ll know all about the importance of – *shudder* – niching down.

 And it’s this third thing most people fall down on, I reckon.

 But how do you make people fall in love with you?
 Well, it begins with the first impression.
 The turn of the head, the sly smile, the glint in the eye.
 Hang on – they could be the one, couldn’t they?

 It starts superficially enough.
 You’ve got a professional email address – none of this hotmail bollocks.
 The design of your site is pretty slick.
 Your grammar is on-form, with nary a misplaced apostrophe.
 And damn, look at that headshot.
 So trustworthy.

 But the seduction doesn’t truly begin until they get to know you.
 WHO ARE YOU?
 What do you stand for?
 Are you confident and self-assured?
 Do I like you?
 Will we get along?
 Do you definitely know what you’re talking about?
 Do our values align?

 You need to let people in.
 To show them the real you.
 This is the only way to build trust.
 And how do you do that in business?

 Personally, I think the best way is to start a blog.
 If you’ve been reading my blog for a while, you probably feel like you know me pretty well.
-Just the other day I met up with someone who bought my freelance writing course (sup Louise!) and she told me she had to hold herself back from asking me questions about the diet I follow for my ulcerative colitis, because I wrote about it here once.
+Just the other day I met up with someone who bought my freelance writing course (sup Louise!) and she told me she had to hold herself back from asking me personal questions about my life.
 ‘It’s weird, because I feel like I know you, but I know you don’t know anything about me.’